 DIY Efficacy Calculation

-Since we are using numbers provided by Pfizer, let’s pretend for a moment that nothing sketchy is going on here that would complicate our calculation or interpretation of results.
+Since we are using numbers provided by Pfizer, let’s pretend for a moment that nothing sketchy is going on here that would complicate our interpretation of results.
 Let’s assume we are dealing with valid data collected in a straightforward manner to assess vaccine efficacy.
 We are not going to worry about the issues noted above, particularly Pfizer’s odd definition and redefinition of confirmed COVID-19.
 Let’s just see if Pfizer’s awesome statistic can withstand scrutiny on Pfizer’s own terms.

 With regard to the first primary endpoint, Pfizer reports eight (8) cases of confirmed COVID-19 out of 18,198 participants in the experimental group.
 The risk in the experimental group is 0.04% (8 ÷ 18,198 = 0.00043 = 0.04%).